codethor0/human-behaviour-convergence/README.md

 - `/forecast` - Interactive forecast generation interface
 - `/playground` - Multi-region comparison and scenario exploration
 - `/live` - Live monitoring dashboard with automatic event detection
+- `/history` - Forecast history page displaying all stored forecasts with filtering and pagination

 All routes are accessible at `http://localhost:3000` (or `http://localhost:3100` in Docker).